 So, read on if you want to hear Siri get sassy, get Siri to rap and beatbox, find out how to make siri swear or curse, discover what happens when you ask Siri to sing a song, how to flirt with Siri, calculate what zero divided by zero is, and whether Siri is any good at telling jokes.
+Here's all the things you can say to Siri if you want to hear some fun answers.

 Getting to know Siri